schlosrat/FlightPlan/README.md

 ## Configuration Parameters
-![Flight Plan Configuration Parameters](https://i.imgur.com/8LRSdtU.png) This mod includes a number of user configurable parameters which can be accessed through the SpaceWarp configuration screen.
-Press Alt + M to pull up the SpaceWarp Mod dialog, and select the Configuration button at the bottom to display the list of mods you have installed which support configuration settings.
+![Flight Plan Configuration Parameters](https://i.imgur.com/8LRSdtU.png) This mod includes a number of user configurable parameters which can be accessed through the *SpaceWarp* configuration screen.
+Press Alt + M to pull up the SpaceWarp Mod dialog, and select the **Open Configuration Manager** button at the bottom to display the list of installed mods with configurable settings.
 Clicking on the Flight Plan entry will display the ionterface shown above.
-There are tool tip strings which inform the user about what each setting does.
+There are tool tip strings which describe what each setting does.
+Using the configuration parameters you can change a variety of things such as how long a staus message sticks around before it start to fade, and also how long it will take to fade.
-*NOTE:* Changing settings for mods requires the game to be exited and restarted for the new settings to take effect.
+**NOTE:** Changing settings for mods requires the game to be exited and restarted for the new settings to take effect.
 ## Planned Improvement
 ![Flight Plan Future GUI](https://i.imgur.com/nAqnh60.png)